47colborne/dynamini/README.md

 ```

 ## Testing
-There's a test client included with this gem, meaning you don't have to connect to a real Dynamo instance when testing.
-You could also use this in development if you dont have a real Dynamo instance yet, but the data saved to it won't persist through a server restart.
+We've included an optional in-memory test client, so you don't necessarily have to connect to a real Dynamo instance when running tests.
+You could also use this in your development environment if you don't have a real Dynamo instance yet, but the data saved to it won't persist through a server restart.

-To activate this feature, just do:
+To activate this feature, just require the testing module:
 ```ruby
 require 'dynamini/testing'
 ```
-After which any internal API calls will be replaced with calls to Dynamini::TestClient.
+This module replaces all API calls Dynamini makes to AWS DynamoDB with calls to Dynamini::TestClient.

 The test client will not reset its database unless you tell it to, like so:
 ```ruby